 Founded by Franklin H. Littell z”l and Hubert G. Locke in 1970, The Annual Scholars’ Conference on the Holocaust and the Churches provides an invaluable forum for scholars to report the latest findings in Holocaust research, ensuring the valuable lessons of the Holocaust remain relevant for today’s world.

-This year marks the 100th anniversary of the birth of Franklin H. Littell and the Conference will give special attention to his seminal work The Crucifixion of the Jews: the Failure of Christians to Understand the Jewish Experience.
-It is our pleasure to invite your participation in our 47th annual meeting.
+This year marks the 100th anniversary of the birth of Franklin H. Littell and the Conference gave special attention to his seminal work The Crucifixion of the Jews: the Failure of Christians to Understand the Jewish Experience.

 Announcing the Publication Release